AlexExiv/Router-Android/README.md

 Provides an easy solution for screen navigation, eliminating the need to understand the Fragment lifecycle or implement transitions in Compose.
 Supports mixed transitions between Fragments and Compose screens.

+## Features

+1. Navigation between screens
+2. Transfer result between screens
+3. Middleware intercepts navigation between screens, blocking it or replacing it with another navigation
+4. Chain - united sequence of screens

 The simple example of creating a Route for navigation.
 Here, ScreenView is a pseudo abstract class.
 For actual implementations, please refer to:
 * [sample-fragment](sample-fragment) : Example project with fragments
 * [sample-compose](sample-compose) : Example project with Compose
 * [sample-mixed](sample-mixed) : Example mixed project containing fragments and Compose
+* [sample-hilt](sample-hilt) : Example project with Compose and Hilt injection

 ```kotlin
 // Pseudo view